-The early days of Lean management (circa 1988-2000) emphasized Toyota-style kaizen and thus Type 1 Lean management.
-Yet the subsequent decades-long piecemeal introduction of discrete Lean tools and the eager uptake of each Lean tool by practitioners and companies alike, one by one, resulted in the rapid devolution of Lean management to Type 2.
-Discovery – the thing that really mattered – gave way to simpler forms of learning, and impact so greatly diminished that classical management remains in full force and effect.
+The early days of Lean management (circa 1988-2000) emphasized Toyota-style kaizen, what I call Type 1 Lean management.
+Yet the subsequent decades-long piecemeal introduction of discrete Lean tools and the eager uptake of each Lean tool by practitioners and organizations alike, one by one, resulted in the rapid devolution of Lean management to Type 2: Lean without kaizen.

 And if you don’t like to read books, take the best, most informative, most practical, and most inspiring online kaizen course available!
 Creative Kaizen.